-Now more than one year into the pandemic, the coronavirus (COVID-19) has changed our daily lives in myriad ways.
-Homeschooling full time or having to navigate a mix of learning from home and in person has been one of the biggest changes for families.
-Pediatric experts at Children’s Hospital Colorado have been helping patients and families through an ever-changing schoolyear and into summer.
+The coronavirus (COVID-19) has changed our lives in myriad ways.
+Virtual learning or having to navigate a mix of learning from home and in person has been one of the biggest changes for families.
+Pediatric experts at Children’s Hospital Colorado have been helping patients and families balance school, mental health and daily life throughout the pandemic.
 These tips from pediatric psychologist Laura Anthony, PhD, and clinical learning specialist Jodi Krause, MA CBIS, can help your family, too.

 Challenges of homeschooling and virtual learning during the pandemic